Destiny's Child: Disbandment and aftermath

-Destiny's Child reunited for a farewell performance at the 2006 NBA All-Star Game on February 19, 2006, in Houston, Texas; however, Knowles commented, "It's the last album, but it's not the last show."
+Destiny's Child reunited for a farewell performance at the 2006 NBA All-Star Game on February 19, 2006, in Houston, Texas; however, Beyoncé commented, "It's the last album, but it's not the last show."
 Their final televised performance was at the Fashion Rocks benefit concert in New York a few days later.
 On March 28, 2006, Destiny's Child was inducted into the Hollywood Walk of Fame, the 2,035th recipient of the coveted recognition.
 At the 2006 BET Awards, Destiny's Child won Best Group, a category they also earned in 2005 and 2001.

-After their formal disbandment, all members resumed their solo careers and have each experienced different levels of success.
-Since then, Knowles, Rowland, and Williams have continued to collaborate on each other's solo projects through song features, music video appearances, and live performances.
-Both Rowland and Williams, along with Knowles' sister Solange, appeared in Knowles' music video for her single "Get Me Bodied" (2007).
+After their formal disbandment, all members resumed their solo careers, each experiencing different levels of success.
+Since then, Beyoncé, Rowland, and Williams have continued to collaborate on each other's solo projects through song features, music video appearances, and live performances.
+Both Rowland and Williams, along with Beyoncé's sister Solange, appeared in Beyoncé's music video for her single "Get Me Bodied" (2007).
 On June 26, 2007, the group made a mini-reunion at the 2007 BET Awards, where Knowles performed "Get Me Bodied" with Williams and Solange as her back-up dancers.
-After her performance, Knowles introduced Rowland who performed her single "Like This" (2007) with Eve.
-On the September 2, 2007 Los Angeles stop of The Beyoncé Experience tour, Knowles sang a snippet of "Survivor" with Rowland and Williams, and the latter two rendered a "Happy Birthday" song to Knowles.
-The performance was featured in Knowles' tour DVD, The Beyoncé Experience Live.
-In 2008, Knowles recorded a cover of Billy Joel's "Honesty" for Destiny's Child's compilation album Mathew Knowles & Music World Present Vol.1: Love Destiny, which was released only in Japan to celebrate the group's tenth anniversary.
+After her performance, Beyoncé introduced Rowland who performed her single "Like This" (2007) with Eve.
+On the September 2, 2007 Los Angeles stop of The Beyoncé Experience tour, Beyoncé sang a snippet of "Survivor" with Rowland and Williams, and the latter two rendered a "Happy Birthday" song to Beyoncé.
+The performance was featured in Beyoncé's tour DVD, The Beyoncé Experience Live.
+In 2008, Beyoncé recorded a cover of Billy Joel's "Honesty" for Destiny's Child's compilation album Mathew Knowles & Music World Present Vol.1: Love Destiny, which was released only in Japan to celebrate the group's tenth anniversary.